Representing Women in BJJ

 So contact your local council about funding for kit for your club, as what training schemes are available for your students or instructors.
 Google your local authority and just have the courage to send that first email.

 If you have contacts in a school, college or university that would be interested in having a class on site then start those discussions.
 If you are not qualified or insured to teach then be the facilitator in the conversation and ask your coach who can support you in setting this up.
-You will need an instructor who is full CRB checked and has completed a safeguarding course.
+You will need an instructor who is fully CRB checked and has completed a safeguarding course.
 The UKBJJA can provide all of these.

 Become a UKBJJA Member

-We’ve heard about UKBJJA membership before, and we all know this membership offers insurance (or at least you do now) but there is so much more that they do as a governing body that just insurance.
+We’ve heard about UKBJJA membership before, and we all know this membership offers insurance (or at least you do now) but there is so much more that they do as a governing body than just insurance.

 Women in BJJ are hugely under-represented in terms of membership to the UKBJJA (through no fault other than we just need to join!) and this will trickle down into their voice and representation on key issues moving forward.
 Membership is a great way to support the future growth of the sport in the UK.
 As a non-profit organisation they are working hard forging relationships with schools and relative governing bodies.
 All their activity in this area gives credibility to the sport to prospective parents, practitioners and future partners which basically means more people to have fun with on the mats!
 It’s only £15 a year and you get the feel-good vibes that you are part of something bigger.
 You can join and find out full details of membership here: UKBJJA membership

 A full time marketing professional.
 I'm the founder of BJJ Girls and manage this site as well as all its social channels.